fulstak/rhombus-wiki/content/learn/privacy/transaction-types/index.md

 ---
 title: Transaction types
-subtitle: The Rhombus coin can be sent as three different privacy states, each with their own degree of privacy and cost
+subtitle: The Rhombus coin can be sent in one of three privacy states, each with their own degree of privacy and cost
 slug:
 weight: -10
 tags: